rladiesrome/rladiesrome/README.md

 <a href="https://www.youtube.com/@rladiesrome"><img height="30" src="https://github.com/rladiesrome/RLadiesRome/blob/main/youtube.png?raw=true"></a> [R-Ladies Rome](https://www.youtube.com/@rladiesrome)

-We are R-Ladies Rome, a network of R practitioners in Rome.
-We are a local chapter of a global open source community promoting gender inclusivity among R practitioners and learners, R-Ladies Global.

-Our goals are to provide a supportive and encouraging network for R users who are self-identified minorities and to promote learning and collaboration in the R community.
-We are open to anyone interested in programming in R, from experts to novices.
-Everyone is welcome to join us!
+R-Ladies Rome is a local chapter of R-Ladies Global, dedicated to promoting gender diversity in the R programming language community.
+Our monthly meetings provide a platform to discuss current trends and hot topics in R, we encourage active participation and engagement from all attendees.
+We welcome your suggestions and comments, and invite you to get in touch to join our vibrant community.

 👯 We are always open to collaborate on R-related subjects!